rich-7941/English-Water/content/english/pages/lead-pipes.md

 {{< image src="images/lead-pipes.jpg" alt="Water Sector Overview" >}}

-## Do You Have a Lead Water Supply Pipe at Home?
+## Do you have a lead water supply pipe at home?

 Lead has been used for plumbing since Roman times.
 If your house was built before 1970, there is a good chance you may have a lead water supply pipe.